redecentralize/alternative-internet/README.md

 ## C

+### Cables

+[Cables communication](http://dee.su/cables) implements secure and anonymous communication using email-like addresses, pioneered in Liberté Linux.
+Cables communication is Liberté's pivotal component for enabling anyone to communicate safely and covertly in hostile environments.

 ### Camlistore

 [Camlistore](http://camlistore.org/) is your personal storage system for life.
 It is an acronym for "Content-Addressable Multi-Layer Indexed Storage" and could be described as "Like git for all content in your life"